MuxLuxx/git_101/notes.md

 - mv: renames/moves the file provided in 1st argument to the path in the second argument
 - mkdir: makes directory provided in 1st argument
 - rm: removes file provided in 1st argument
+- touch: to create emply files or change files timestamps